ikotun-dev/Ikotun.dev/src/content/blog/build.md

 The goal was to :

-> scrape Products on IG and save to a database.
+> Scrape products on IG, filter based on certain requirements and save to a database.

 At first, It seemed like an insane idea that would not suffice but I decided to take up the challenge.